 Formidable!
 Fabulous Fashion, Food and Fun Retail Therapy

 The shopping is similarly spectacular – ranging from uber-sophisticated designer brands to more affordable, edgy urban style.
 Rue St Catherine offers almost 3 km of the best window shopping in town.
 High end fashion lovers will find temptation in the Triangle d’Or, while less ambitious price tags are found in the trendy St Pierre district.
-And the waterside Quai Des Marques really buzzes – especially at weekends: enjoy a drink on a café terrace overlooking the Garonne, weather permitting!
-Or go under cover and mix the locals, shopping for dinner at superb market, Les Halles De Bacalan.
+And the waterside Quai Des Marques really buzzes – especially on weekends: enjoy a drink on a café terrace overlooking the Garonne, weather permitting!
+Or go under cover and mix with the locals, shopping for dinner at superb market, Les Halles De Bacalan.
 Bordeaux has some of the world’s finest produce: Bay of Arcachon oysters; milk-fed Pauillac lamb and cèpes de Bordeaux – hailed as the best mushrooms in France.
-Other local specialities include the famous Canelés de Bordeaux – delicious small pastries, flavored with rum and vanilla.
-Try the best town at Toque Cuivré or Baillardran.
+Other local specialties include the famous Canelés de Bordeaux – delicious small pastries, flavored with rum and vanilla.
+Try the best in town at Toque Cuivré or Baillardran.

 The Hottest New Spot In Town

 With its mild, year-round climate, it’s never a bad time to visit Bordeaux.
-You may want to stay at the stunning new Radisson Blu Hotel, Bordeaux.
+You may want to stay at the stunning Radisson Blu Hotel, Bordeaux.
 It’s the perfect base to enjoy all the best of the city, just a walk from the leafy, lively Chartrons district and close to major attractions like the Submarine Base and Darwin Eco-system.
-This iconic 125 room new property - overlooking the Bassins à Flot – offers first-class amenities with 24-hour room service.
+This iconic 125 room property - overlooking the Bassins à Flot – offers first-class amenities with 24-hour room service.
 Wind down in style after an action-packed day: relax and sample the luscious local wines while taking in the view from the great rooftop bar.
 Like all the best vintages, Bordeaux just keeps getting better.